danmayer/danmayer.github.com/_posts/2015-02-18-safer-refactoring-on-legacy-systems.md

 # The way I did it

-I didn't realize the code had spread so far and wide through out the app and just figured.
-I could create the object one place in the request and then switch all the calls to it.
+I didn't realize the code had spread so far and wide through out the app.
+I could thought I'd simply create the object one place in the request and then switch all the calls to it.
 Basically the change was something like below.

 * in `app/controllers/application_controller.rb`
   * I removed the module: `git diff => -  include HelpfulModule.new`